jnozzi/cocoadev.com/SiteContent/General/MakingAnyCocoaAppWindowFloat.markdown

 ----

 Google is your friend.
-There's an instance method off [[NSWindow]] that does exactly what you want.
+There's an instance method off General/NSWindow that does exactly what you want.
 Go forth and find it.

 ----